netdata/learn/docs/cloud/visualize/overview.md

 ---
-title: Home and Overview
+title: Home, Overview and Single Node view
-description: The Home tab automatically presents relevant information and the Overview the uses composite charts from all the nodes in a given War Room.
+description: The Home tab automatically presents relevant information of your War Room, the Overview  uses composite charts from all the nodes in a given War Room and Single Node view provides a look at a specific Node
 custom_edit_url: https://github.com/netdata/learn/blob/master/docs/cloud/visualize/overview.md
 ---